Schultzer/libblas/README.md

 Run `cargo +nightly bench`

-NOTE: remember to have nightly installed `rustup install nightly`
+NOTE: remember to have nightly installed `rustup install nightly`.

 ## Acknowledgement
 [acknowledgement]: #acknowledgement

-libblas is implememeted following the [REFERENCE BLAS Version 3.8.0](http://www.netlib.org/blas/) and [blas-js](https://github.com/R-js/blasjs).
+`libblas` is implemented following the [REFERENCE BLAS Version 3.8.0](http://www.netlib.org/blas/) and [blas-js](https://github.com/R-js/blasjs).

 ## License
 [license]: #license

-libblas is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+`libblas` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE), [LICENSE-MIT](LICENSE-MIT), and